tbis-inc/TBIS/_pages/terms.md

 <strong>4.31</strong> By contributing to the Network project including by receiving, using and holding Tokens, no form of partnership, joint venture or any similar relationship between the Contributors, the Token Issuing Entity and/or other individuals or entities involved with the Network and the project shall be created or envisaged.

 <strong>4.32</strong> If we are successful in developing the Network, when we determine that the technology, protocols and ecosystem have been sufficiently developed to allow the Network to be launched, we will issue a public announcement, including any relevant material information, to Token Holders.

-5. REPRESENTATIONS
+<h1>5.
+REPRESENTATIONS</h1>

-5.1 You warrant and acknowledge that you have full legal capacity, power and authority to execute and deliver this agreement and to perform its obligations hereunder.
+<strong>5.1</strong> You warrant and acknowledge that you have full legal capacity, power and authority to execute and deliver this agreement and to perform its obligations hereunder.

-5.2 This Agreement constitutes valid and binding obligation of the Participant, enforceable in accordance with its terms, except as limited by bankruptcy, insolvency or other laws of general application relating to or affecting the enforcement of creditors’ rights generally and general principles of equity.
+<strong>5.2</strong> This Agreement constitutes valid and binding obligation of the Participant, enforceable in accordance with its terms, except as limited by bankruptcy, insolvency or other laws of general application relating to or affecting the enforcement of creditors’ rights generally and general principles of equity.

-5.3 The Participant enters into this agreement for its own account, not as a nominee or agent.
+<strong>5.3</strong> The Participant enters into this agreement for its own account, not as a nominee or agent.

-5.4 WARNING: THIS DOCUMENT AND ANY OTHER DOCUMENTS PUBLISHED IN ASSOCIATION WITH THESE TERMS (SUCH AS THE WHITE PAPER) RELATE TO A TOKEN OFFERING TO CONTRIBUTORS IN RESPECT OF THE INTENDED DEVELOPMENT AND USE OF THE NETWORK BY VARIOUS PARTICIPANTS.
+<strong>5.4</strong> WARNING: THIS DOCUMENT AND ANY OTHER DOCUMENTS PUBLISHED IN ASSOCIATION WITH THESE TERMS (SUCH AS THE WHITE PAPER) RELATE TO A TOKEN OFFERING TO CONTRIBUTORS IN RESPECT OF THE INTENDED DEVELOPMENT AND USE OF THE NETWORK BY VARIOUS PARTICIPANTS.
 THIS DOCUMENT DOES NOT CONSTITUTE AN OFFER OF SECURITIES OR A PROMOTION, INVITATION OR SOLICITATION FOR INVESTMENT PURPOSES.
 THE TERMS OF THE CONTRIBUTION ARE NOT THEREFORE INTENDED TO BE A FINANCIAL SERVICES OFFERING DOCUMENT OR A PROSPECTUS.
 THE TOKEN OFFERING INVOLVES AND RELATES TO THE DEVELOPMENT AND USE OF EXPERIMENTAL SOFTWARE AND TECHNOLOGIES THAT MAY NOT COME TO FRUITION OR ACHIEVE THE OBJECTIVES SPECIFIED IN THE WHITE PAPER.
 THE PURCHASE OF TOKENS REPRESENTS A HIGH RISK TO ANY CONTRIBUTORS.
-TOKENS AND CONTRIBUTIONS DO NOT REPRESENT EQUITY, SHARES, UNITS, ROYALTIES OR RIGHTS TO CAPITAL, PROFIT OR INCOME IN THE NETWORK OR SOFTWARE OR IN THE TOKEN ISSUING ENTITY OR ANY OTHER COMPANY OR INTELLECTUAL PROPERTY ASSOCIATED WITH THE NETWORK OR ANY
+TOKENS AND CONTRIBUTIONS DO NOT REPRESENT EQUITY, SHARES, UNITS, ROYALTIES OR RIGHTS TO CAPITAL, PROFIT OR INCOME IN THE NETWORK OR SOFTWARE OR IN THE TOKEN ISSUING ENTITY OR ANY OTHER COMPANY OR INTELLECTUAL PROPERTY ASSOCIATED WITH THE NETWORK OR ANY OTHER PUBLIC OR PRIVATE ENTERPRISE, CORPORATION, FOUNDATION OR OTHER ENTITY IN ANY JURISDICTION.

-&nbsp;

-OTHER PUBLIC OR PRIVATE ENTERPRISE, CORPORATION, FOUNDATION OR OTHER ENTITY IN ANY JURISDICTION.

-5.5 You acknowledge that you have such knowledge and experience in technology and financial and business matters that you are capable of evaluating the merits and risks of entering into the Token Sale and this Agreement, are able to incur a complete loss of any monies or assets involved in the purchase of Tokens without impairing your financial condition and are able to bear the economic risk of such participation for an indefinite period of time.
+<strong>5.5</strong> You acknowledge that you have such knowledge and experience in technology and financial and business matters that you are capable of evaluating the merits and risks of entering into the Token Sale and this Agreement, are able to incur a complete loss of any monies or assets involved in the purchase of Tokens without impairing your financial condition and are able to bear the economic risk of such participation for an indefinite period of time.

-5.6 You understand and accept that while the individuals and entities related to the Network, including those involved with the creation and allocation of Tokens and receipt of Contributions (including the Token Issuing Entity), will make reasonable efforts to develop and complete the Token Sale and to develop the Network, it is possible that despite the reasonable endeavors of the Network founders and advisors such development may fail and that the Network, as well as the Tokens will not be created, will become useless and/or valueless including due to technical, operational, commercial, regulatory or any other reasons.
+<strong>5.6</strong> You understand and accept that while the individuals and entities related to the Network, including those involved with the creation and allocation of Tokens and receipt of Contributions (including the Token Issuing Entity), will make reasonable efforts to develop and complete the Token Sale and to develop the Network, it is possible that despite the reasonable endeavors of the Network founders and advisors such development may fail and that the Network, as well as the Tokens will not be created, will become useless and/or valueless including due to technical, operational, commercial, regulatory or any other reasons.

-5.7 By participating in the Token Sale and/or by receiving, using and holding Tokens, you represent and warrant that you:
+<strong>5.7</strong> By participating in the Token Sale and/or by receiving, using and holding Tokens, you represent and warrant that you:

 (a) understand and expressly accept that due to the complexity of international financial regulations and a lack of agreement and harmonization in international law in respect of token crowdfunding the Token Issuing Entity will operate under the laws where it is established and any other applicable mandatory laws pursuant to the sovereignty of legal jurisdictions but subject to international conflict of law frameworks and principles;